South Africa's over-the-top football fans

 And these are just some of the must-have "symbols of pride" for any self-respecting South African football fan, local soccer fanatic Freddy "Saddam" Maake told BuaNews recently.

-You might also see supporters eating bread to indicate that the opposition is their "daily bread", opening a Bible in search of divine intervention, or carrying a homemade coffin to indicate that their team is about to "bury" the opposition.
+You might also see supporters eating bread to indicate that the opposition is their "daily bread", opening a Bible in search of divine intervention, or carrying a homemade coffin to indicate that their team is about to "bury"

 "Come the World Cup, Bafana Bafana supporters will be easily recognised ... we are proudly South African and what better way to show it than to have all our symbols," said Maake, urging South Africans to go all out and buy the full range to show their support for the national team.